Cranberry Cider Quick Bread

 First up, let’s talk a little about baking with cranberries.
 Yes, you can bake with fresh (or frozen) cranberries, not just dried!
 So many baking recipes (looking at you, scones) call for dried cranberries, and while I have no hate for craisins, why use dried when you have access to plump, fresh cranberries?

 You can substitute cranberries for just about any other berry in recipes for muffins, cakes, or cupcakes.
-Blueberry muffins become perfectly fall-appropriate when you substitute cranberries for the blueberries, instead!
+Blueberry muffins become perfectly fall-appropriate when you substitute cranberries for blueberries, instead!
 If your cranberries are particularly large, halve or quarter before mixing into the batter.

 There’s no need to cook your cranberries ahead of time.
 While fresh, raw cranberries are on the crunchy side, baking in the batter will soften them up to the perfect texture.

-Back to this cranberry cider quick bread.
 Cranberry breads are dry and bland, you say?
 This one is anything but!

 It’s definitely not bland either – the addition of apple cider, both in the bread and as a sugar glaze on top – adds a great flavor and just slightly offsets the tartness of the cranberries.